lspestrip/striptun/template/bandwidth.md

 The report has been generated on ${analysis_date} using striptun v${striptun_version} (commit [${latest_git_commit[0:6]}](https://github.com/lspestrip/striptun/commit/${latest_git_commit})).

-We measured th bandpasses for each detector of the polarimeter.
+We measured the bandpasses for each detector of the polarimeter.
 In particular, we used a signal generator to inject a signal at frequencies in the range 38-50 GHz (steps of 0.1 GHz) into the receiver and measure the output signal as a function of frequency.

 <h2>Results</h2>